List of films considered the worst: Myra Breckinridge (1970)

 The 1970 comedy film Myra Breckinridge, based on the book of the same name by Gore Vidal, directed by Michael Sarne and starring Raquel Welch, Rex Reed, Mae West, John Huston and Farrah Fawcett, provoked controversy due to a scene in which Welch forcibly sodomizes a bound man while clips from various classic films play onscreen.
 The film was initially rated X before edits and an appeal to the MPAA brought it down to an R. It also used the technique of inserting clips from Golden Age movies in such a way that the dialogue took on sexual undertones.
-Several stars whose films were featured objected to the gimmick such as Loretta Young who sued to remove the footage from the 1939 film The Story of Alexander Graham Bell.
 The film was a critical failure, with Time magazine saying, "Myra Breckinridge is about as funny as a child molester."
 Leonard Maltin gave it a BOMB (the lowest score possible) and stated that it was "as bad as any movie ever made".
 The Miami News critic Herb Kelly nominated Myra Breckinridge as the worst film ever made.
 It was also included in The Book of Lists' worst movies of all time, which claimed that there was something in it to offend absolutely everyone.
 Likewise, The Fifty Worst Films of All Time and Vanity Fair also listed it as one of the worst movies ever made.
 Gore Vidal disowned it, calling it "an awful joke", and blamed the movie for a decade-long drought in the sale of the original book.